shanmuhapriyaa/DataScience/README.md

  journey in machine learning.

  * Each week what I do will be updated in the weekly list.
 A plan list will also be present.
 This plan will work in a way that one is able to spend
  1 hour per day and 4 hours during weekends.
-The plan can be customized as per your convinience.
+The plan can be customized as per your convenience.

  Happy Learning!
 Wishing everyone a successful start!